inesbouakkaoui/Viral-Nebula/README.md

 ## 📁 Project Files

 You can download the full Unity project [here]().
 *(Includes all C# scripts, scenes, prefabs, and UI assets.
-No 3D models or audio files are redistributed.)*
+3D and audio assets have been taken from royalty-free asset banks for non-commercial use.)*

 ---